 When participants cannot be located using last known contact information, the Central Study Coordinator is also authorized to trace participants utilizing national information sources with this information then shared back to their original Clinical Center to facilitate scheduling study visits.
 Finally, the Central Retention Coordinator is responsible for executing a query of the National Death Index (National Center for Health Statistics) for any participant who cannot be located.
+Please see section 5.G.9. for additional information regarding the National Death Index.

-5. Research Plan for Cycle 3 of Teen-LABS
+5. Research Plan for Cycle 3 of Teen-LABS 5.A.

-5.A.
 Overview.

 Over time, surgery and weight loss have resulted in changes in the TL cohort.
-Currently, most TL participants are in their early twenties, a transition point in their lives (Table 3).
+Currently, most TL participants are in their twenties, a transition point in their lives (Table 3).
 Following the TL cohort into adulthood with exceptional rates of cohort retention and data completeness presents us with a very unique opportunity to credibly examine durability of benefits and, due to the high quality pre- and postoperative phenotyping, to elucidate factors associated with beneficial outcomes.
-We are also presented with an unprecedented opportunity to rigorously test hypotheses related to long term safety of these procedures, and discover potential late adverse effects of the surgery on critical physiologic processes and body systems, including bone health.
+We are also presented with an unprecedented opportunity to rigorously test hypotheses related to long term safety of these procedures and discover potential late adverse effects of the surgery on critical physiologic processes and body systems, including bone health.
 This information will shape decisions about the timing of surgery and selection of procedures for many decades to come.